-Diplomates wishing to retain the title of "European Veterinary Specialist in Veterinary Clinical Pathology" will be required to follow a reaccreditation process every 5 years.
+Diplomates wishing to retain the title of EBVS Specialist in Veterinary Clinical Pathology will be required to follow a reaccreditation process every 5 years .

 Diplomates (except for non-practicing Diplomates and Honorary Diplomates) are required to send in each 5 years a summary of their professional activities in which evidence of fulfilling these requirements and evidence of continuous education must be included.
-The format of this reaccreditation summary has to be approved of by the European Board of Veterinary Specialisation (EBVS Policies section II, part A.14) and will be evaluated by members of the Credentials Committee.
+The format of this recertification summary has to be approved of by the European Board of Veterinary Specialisation (EBVS Policies section II, part A.14) and will be evaluated by Members of the Credentials Committee.
 This standard procedure will be performed according to a credit point system.
 In this credit point system the following items can be included:

 - Publications

-- Presentations at national congresses or Continuing Education
+- Presentations at National Congresses or Continuing Education

-- Presentations at international congresses
+- Presentations at International Congresses

-- Attendance at national or international congresses
+- Attendance at National or International Congresses

 - Online/distance learning

 - Preparing examination questions

 - Supervision of Residents

 - Membership of Board or College committees

 - Two letters of support